We Paint Your House Inside and Out-the Right Way!

 Now, let’s apply everything discussed thus far to a real painting situation to see if you understand how the estimating is done.
-Imagine that you are going to be painting the front side of the garage shown in Illustration 1-1 on page 6.
+Imagine that you are going to be painting the front side of the garage.
 See if you can put together an hourly estimate that approximates the one outlined below.
 This exercise should help you pull together all the suggestions in this chapter, which will enable you to see the big picture when estimating your own painting project.

 Assume the following: 100 percent of the sid-ing and trim must be stripped to the bare wood and/or scraped until free of loose paint, the garage doors and windows need only moderate prep work, the paint is not thick and alligatoring, and the color scheme is two-color.
 There are no shutters to paint.

 In this example, you want to paint the sash inside the storm window housing.
 The three win-dows all need to have some glazing compound replaced, but there are no broken panes of glass to replace.
 So, this qualifies as moderate prep work.

 prep/ prime: 3 windows X 1/2 hours = 11/2